google/dawn/docs/tint/end-to-end-tests.md

 ## Running

-To run the end-to-end tests use the `<dawn>/test/test-all.sh` script, passing the path to the tint executable as the first command line argument.
+To run the end-to-end tests use the `./tools/run tests` script, passing the path to the tint executable with the `--tint` (defaulting to `./out/active/tint`):

-For example, if your build directory is `out/active`, then building Dawn will place the standalone `tint` compiler executable in that directory.
-In that case you can run all the tests as follows:

-    ./test/test-all.sh out/active/tint
+    ./tools/run tests

+You can pass a list of globs, directories or file paths as extra arguments to specify what tests you want to run.

 You can pass `--help` to see the full list of command line flags.\
 The most commonly used flags are:

 | flag                 | description |
 |----------------------|-------------|
-|`--filter`            | Filters the testing to subset of the tests.
-The filter argument is a glob pattern that can include `*` for any substring of a file or directory, and `**` for any number of directories.<br>Example: `--filter 'expressions/**/i32.wgsl'` will test all the `i32.wgsl` expression tests.
 |`--format`            | Filters the tests to the particular backend.<br>Example: `--format hlsl` will just test the HLSL backend.
 |`--generate-expected` | Generate expectation files for the tests that previously had no expectation file, or were marked as `SKIP` but now pass.
 |`--generate-skip`     | Generate `SKIP` expectation files for tests that are not currently passing.